 Jonathan also assists clients with employment matters and civil litigation matters.

-Her breadth of experience across the Firm and many years of being part of the "Moseleys team" have put her in a good position to assist Martin Cox (Senior Partner) with the general management and day to day running of the Firm.
+In addition her many years of being part of the “Moseleys team” have put her in a good position to assist Martin Cox (Senior Partner of the Firm) with the general management and day to day running of the Firm.

 Head of Matrimonial Finance and Collaborative Law Department